 - 8.30.18: Swearing in Ceremony held for newly elected Tribal Council, Zeke Rupnick -Chairman, Camilla Chouteau – Secretary, William Evans – Member #1, Raphael Wahwassuck – Member #3.

-- November: PBP Nation opens new Behavioral Health Facility.
+- November: PBP Nation opens a new Behavioral Health Facility.

 - January: Casino Board of Director appointments include Joseph “Chago” Hale, Jr., Hattie Mitchell, Jona Rupnicki, Frank Tecumseh, joining Corey Mzhickteno.